Fairport Harbor Light: Construction and service

 In 1868, inspectors from the United States Lighthouse Board found the lighthouse and keeper's house to be in poor condition and recommended that they be replacement.
 Congress appropriated $30,000 for the construction of a replacement lighthouse on March 3, 1869.
 Temporary repairs were made to the tower and keeper's house to keep serviceable through the winter in 1869, while a temporary lighthouse tower was also built to operate during the removal of the original tower and was lit on December 10.
 Construction began on the new lighthouse on April 4, 1870, starting with a new foundation to prevent a recurrence of the problems that plagued its predecessor.
 Work progressed steadily with nearly two-thirds of the tower completed by September 5, 1870.
 Additional federal funding for the completion of the lighthouse and for the construction of the keeper's house was issued on March 3, 1871.
 The new lighthouse was lit for the first time on August 11, 1871; the keeper's house was not completed until October 20.

 The need for a lighthouse located on a pier in the harbor, instead of one on the bluffs overlooking the lake, was recognized as early as 1838.
 It was not until 1917 that funding was allocated for a pierhead lighthouse.
 The onset of U.S. involvement in World War I paused the disbursement of funds for the new lighthouse until after the war.
 The cast-iron, main structure for what would become the Fairport Harbor West Breakwater Light was prefabricated in Buffalo before being transported by the steambarge Wotan, arriving in Fairport on June 21, 1921.
 After a lantern was added by crane, the breakwater lighthouse was lit on June 5, 1925.
-Subsquently, the now-obsolete Fairport Light was deactivated.
+Subsequently, the now-obsolete Fairport Light was deactivated.

 Part of the appropriations that funded the construction of the West Breakwater Light also allocated $1,600 for the demolition of the old lighthouse tower.
 The residents of Fairport and other local communities protested the decision to raze the structure with a regional chapters of Civitan International, the Daughters of the American Revolution, Kiwanis and other organizations, sending letters to the U.S. Secretary of Commerce Herbert Hoover, as well as entreaties from both U.S. Senators from Ohio Simeon D. Fess and Frank B. Willis.
 Though the government relented and allowed the lighthouse to stand, for the next 20 years it remained mostly abandoned.